But when you are praying, first forgive anyone you are holding a grudge against, so that your Father in Heaven will forgive your sins, too.”

 We have shared that we are permanent once created, where will you be after your brief stay on Earth?
 We were all created for a reason.
 What is that reason?
 In Christ, we find so many examples.

-We read of Jacob who was renamed Israel.
-Jacob wrestled a figure all night.
+We read of Jacob who was renamed Israel, he wrestled a figure all night.
 Just who was this figure?
 Amazingly, when dawn came and he was still without being defeated Jacob was renamed Isreal, the source of the first nation of God.
 One key point is that after wrestling all night.
-The figure he wrestled simply touched his hip and he was staff bound for the rest of his days.
+The figure he wrestled simply touch his hip and he was staff bound for the rest of his days.
 Could this have been done at the beginning of the “fight”?
 I will let you mull that over.
 Yet the figure wrestled through the night.
-(Read Genesis 32:22-31)

 Even if this was just an angel, they have supernatural powers.
 In trying to summarize, I was a bit set aside by what I read in an attempt to share.
 Angels were created outside the bounds of time.
 We as believers each have an angel assigned to us.

 • Cosmic Awareness.